ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Which of the following statements about luxury do you agree with?”

-The Covid-19 pandemic led to many affluent/HNWIs reassessing their purchases of luxury goods, often instead preferring to spend their money on luxury experiences: two in five (42%) say that they prefer luxury experiences over goods/products.
-As seen in Section 1, travel has now returned to pre-2020 levels, and sustainable/ethical travel will be important in this recovery: 30% say that they will prioritise responsible travel in the future.
-Meanwhile, 12% say that they have reconsidered their recent travel plans due to climate changes such as heatwaves and wildfires.
+Recent years have led to many affluent/HNWIs reassessing their purchases of luxury goods, often instead preferring to spend their money on luxury experiences: two in five (43%) say that they prefer luxury experiences over goods/products.
+As seen in Section 1, travel has now returned to pre-2020 levels, and sustainable/ethical travel will remain prevalent: 28% say that they will prioritise responsible travel in the future.
+Meanwhile, 16% say that they have reconsidered their recent travel plans due to climate changes such as heatwaves and wildfires, up from 12% in Q3.

-In a similarly green vein, many people are opting to rent items rather than buy them, particularly in categories such as fashion and jewellery.
-Sustainability and tapping into the circular economy are at the heart of this growth, although that only 7% are interested in renting clothes indicates that this growth is likely to be gradual.
-Meanwhile, 22% say are interested in buying second-hand clothes, though this figure lags behind in Asia where still only 17% are receptive.
+Similarly, many people are opting to rent items rather than buy them, particularly in categories such as fashion and jewellery.
+Sustainability and tapping into the circular economy are at the heart of this growth, although that only 5% are interested in renting clothes indicates that this growth is likely to be gradual.
+Meanwhile, 20% say are interested in buying second-hand clothes, though this figure lags behind in Asia where still only 15% are receptive.

 Increasing numbers of wealthy individuals are also gravitating towards brands which have a genuine sustainable ethos and positioning.
-Almost half (45%) are interested in buying sustainable products such as electric cars or organic clothing.
-A slightly higher share (50%) are also now concerned about the climate crisis and the geopolitical stability in the world (58%), while 40% are trying to reduce their personal carbon footprint in everyday life.
-Meanwhile, 23%have reduced or eliminated their consumption of meat, rising to 34% in Europe but standing at just 12% in Asia.
+Almost half (43%) are interested in buying sustainable products such as electric cars or organic clothing.
+A slightly higher share (47%) are also now concerned about the climate crisis and geopolitical stability in the world (53%), while 37% are trying to reduce their personal carbon footprint in everyday life.
+Meanwhile, 21%have reduced or eliminated their consumption of meat, rising to 35% in Europe but standing at just 11% in Asia.

 “How sustainable/environmentally-friendly do you think the following are? / And which of these do you currently do?